WeftFinance/weft_docs/v2/overview/borrowing.md

 # Borrowing

 Assets provided to lending pools are available for borrowers.
-The Weft Lending Protocol is over-collateralize, meaning borrowers must deposit collateral to borrow.
+The Weft Lending Protocol is over-collateralized, meaning borrowers must deposit collateral to borrow.

 ## User Positions NFT